dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/advanced/matrix-representation-of-transformations.md

 ---
 title: "Matrix Representation of Transformations"
-description: Describes matrix representation of transformations such as linear transformation and composite transformations in matrices ms.date: "03/30/2017" ms.custom: devdivchpfy22
+description: Describes matrix representation of transformations such as linear transformations and composite transformations in matrices ms.date: "03/30/2017" ms.custom: devdivchpfy22
 dev_langs: